D.C.-area temperatures charge to record highs amid spiking tree pollen

 The fire threat is forecast to abate Friday due to higher humidity and the chance of widely scattered rain showers.

-Cooler weather arrives this weekend with highs in the mid-to-upper 50s, which is close to average.
+Cooler weather should arrive this weekend, with highs in the mid- to upper 50s, which is close to average.